 You can also add a SATA expansion card that will let you connect more drives to your motherboard for flexibility with storage and optical disk drives.

 3. Network Cards

 Network cards are key peripherals that many users may feel the need to upgrade or install on their motherboards.
-While motherboards do come with a built-in RJ45 port for Ethernet, many others do not come with the RJ11 port that’s used for VOIP.

 If you need this port, then getting a network card can help, and the card can fit into the X1 PCIe slot.